-Key M-DC Heat Action Plan strategies included building the comprehensive heat watch/ warning system, a communications campaign, and leveraging tree-planting resources.
+Key M-DC Heat Action Plan strategies included building the comprehensive heat watch/warning system, a communications campaign, and leveraging tree-planting resources.
 Issuing a heat watch triggers coordinated preparations by emergency management, homeless trust, parks, and libraries.
 A heat advisory activates communications about the opening of cooling sites (at park community centers and libraries) and outreach to the unsheltered populations with including distributions of bottled water and cooling gaiters.
-A heat warning uses stronger language encouraging canceling or rescheduling outdoor activities and offers extended hours at cooling sites.
+A heat warning uses stronger language encouraging cancelling or rescheduling outdoor activities and offers extended hours at cooling sites.
 The 2023 heat safety communications campaign targeted neighborhoods identified in the vulnerability assessment and key risk groups (e.g., outdoor workers).

-The multimedia campaign engaged both conventional advertising (e.g., radio advertising, bus panels, and shelters), digital resources (e.g., search engine marketing, social media, and YouTube), and community-based outreach through a series of trainings and presentations.
-The 2023 summer radio, social media, and advertising campaign reached at least three million M-DC residents and visitors in three languages (English, Spanish, and Haitian Creole).
-M-DC developed a companion Esri StoryMap to the Heat Action Plan that received over 3700 unique page views (10 per day) from May 2022 to April 2023 (Miami-Dade County and Resilient305 2023).
-To meet the goal of cooling homes affordably, 1700 efficient AC units were installed in public housing.
-To meet the goal to cool our neighborhoods, M-DC planted 16 000 trees and gave away an additional 10 000 trees targeting low-income and low-tree-canopy neighborhoods.
-Additionally, parks, recreation, and outdoor spaces were awarded a 10 million USD grant to increase tree canopy in disadvantaged neighborhoods and engage residents through strategic tree planting.
+The multi-media campaign engaged both conventional advertising (e.g., radio advertising, bus panels and shelters), digital resources (e.g., search engine marketing, social media, YouTube), and community based outreach through a series of trainings and presentations.
+The 2023 summer radio, social media, and advertising campaign reached at least 3 million M-DC residents and visitors in three languages (English, Spanish, and Haitian Creole).
+M-DC developed a companion ESRI StoryMap to the Heat Action Plan that received over 3,700 unique page views (10 per day) from May 2022 to April 2023.
+To meet the goal of cooling homes affordably, 1,700 efficient AC units were installed in public housing.
+To meet the goal to cool our neighborhoods, M-DC planted 16,000 trees and gave away an additional 10,000 trees targeting low-income and low tree canopy neighborhoods.
+Additionally, Parks, Recreation and Outdoor Spaces was awarded \$10 million USD grant to increase tree canopy in disadvantaged neighborhoods and engage residents through strategic tree planting.

 This section contextualizes the study findings with a discussion of existing and planned M-DC Heat Action responses.
-A growing list of institutions [e.g., Heat Health Information Networks (Global, South Asia), World Health Organization (2021), Adrienne Arsht-Rockefeller Foundation Resilience Center (2023) Heat Action Platform, American Planning Association (Meerow and Keith 2021)] provides guidance on effectively adapting to extreme heat.
+A growing list of institutions (e.g., Heat Health Information Networks [Global, South Asia], World Meteorological Organization (2021), Adrienne Arsht-Rockefeller Foundation Heat Action Platform (2023), American Planning Association (Meerow and Keith 2021)) provide guidance on effectively adapting to extreme heat.
 The corresponding heat guidance documents all emphasize heat vulnerability, heat forecasting and services, and partnerships and capacity building.
-While the evaluation type, approach, and quality vary, there is some evidence that a suite of interventions implemented outlined in heat adaptation plans save lives (Dwyer et al. 2022).
+While the evaluation type, approach, and quality vary, there is some evidence that a suite of interventions implemented outlined in heat adaptation plans save lives (Dywer et al. 2022)

-This manuscript found some evidence that "everyday" summer heat exposures proportionately increased the risk of heat-related deaths in the study area.
-This led to the heat education campaign's focus on the entire May-October "heat season" instead of rare heatwaves to take preventative measures for themselves, their loved ones, employees, and people they serve.
+This manuscript found some evidence that "everyday" summer heat exposures proportionately increased the risk of heat related deaths in the study area.
+This led to the heat education campaign's focus on the entire May-October "Heat Season" instead of rare heat waves to take preventative measures for themselves, their loved ones, employees and people they serve.
 Through multiple channels including radio, television, outdoor ads and billboards, and social media, the multilingual campaign reached over 3.5 million people through multiple touchpoints.
 Consistent with previous studies, severe HRI was not influenced by relatively rare heatwaves in the study area (e.g., Vaidyanathan et al. 2019).